three-headed-giant/it/README.md

 ![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![Dependicy Free](https://img.shields.io/static/v1?label=dependicy&message=free&color=success)

 InspectorTiger is a modern python code review tool / framework.
 It comes with bunch of pre-defined handlers which warns you about improvable code and possible bugs.
-Beside that handlers you can write your handler or use community handlers.
+Beside that handlers you can write your own or use community ones.

 ## Example
 ```py